SB-63

 Plain Language

-Every adverse prior authorization decision — whether a denial, reduction, or deferral — must be made by a licensed physician or other competent health care professional, not by AI alone.
-The human reviewer must be competent to evaluate the AI's recommendation in the context of the specific clinical issues unique to the enrollee and the treating provider's recommendation.
-This is a mandatory human-in-the-loop requirement: AI may inform the decision, but a qualified clinician must always make the final adverse determination.
+Every adverse prior authorization determination — whether a denial, reduction, or deferral — must be made by a licensed physician or other competent health care professional, not by the AI system alone.
+The human reviewer must be competent to evaluate the AI's recommendation in light of the enrollee's individual clinical circumstances and the treating provider's recommendation.
+AI may inform the decision, but the final adverse determination must rest with a qualified human.
+This is an unconditional human-in-the-loop requirement for all adverse outcomes — there is no exception for low-risk or routine denials.

 Statutory Text